 The shooting controls are awkward, you must hold ZL to unholster your weapon then press ZR to shoot.
 I toggled the control options but it did not help.
 Every time you shoot your gun the screen shakes.
 The left stick is to move and the right stick is to aim.
 While your gun is holstered it becomes your way to jump pressing B. Tap it twice for a double jump.
 An issue with shooting is that it causes your character to walk slowly, so you’re left vulnerable while attacking.
 This slow down feature paired with the shooting controls bogged down the game a lot.

-Graphics are very pleasing, probably the best part about this game.
-The cutscenes are comic book strips and gameplay is the comic coming to life.
-There are video game nods you will spot along the way including Qbert and Metal Gear Solid.
-More retro throwbacks appear throughout the game that are entertaining to see.
-Violence and gore are a common theme.
+The graphics are very pleasing, probably the best part of this game.
+The cutscenes are comic book strips and the gameplay is the comic coming to life.
+There are video game nods you will spot along the way including Q*Bert and Metal Gear Solid.
+More retro throwbacks appear throughout the game that is entertaining to see.
+Violence and gore are common themes.
 Explosions, missiles, and a severed head flying into the air are a few things you will see often.

 Upgrades come in the form of bullet variations.
 There is a slow down bullet that allows you to control the direction with the right control stick.
 It’s proved to be difficult at times, but clever how the game makes you purposely redo the same shot to progress through an area.
 Shoot once to navigate through an area and land on the rubble to remove it.
 Shoot again to hopefully make it past that area to find a button to land on that will open a door.
 There are more bullet variations and additional bullets for your clip as well.